SecZone1/seczone1.github.io/_Active_Directory/2022-07-12-Enumeration-By-PowerView.md

 # PowerView Overview
 **you need user credentials to perform PowerView Enumeration **

 PowerView is a PowerShell script which was developed by [Will Schroeder](https://twitter.com/harmj0y) and is part of [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) framework and Empire.
-The script relies solely on PowerShell and WMI (Windows Management Instrumentation) queries.
+The script relies solely on PowerShell and WMI (Windows Management Instrumentation) queries.A set of PowerShell functions that can be used to enumerate ActiveDirectory.

 # Enumeration with PowerView
 ## Get Shell and Upload PowerView script